← A Beginary feature

 A big task won't start because it's one undivided blob, with no obvious edge to grab.
 Give Beginary the thing you've been avoiding.
 It splits it into small, doable steps and hands you the first one.
 Figuring out where to begin is the hard part.
 That's the part we do.

-Open the doc and read the first section.Start here
+Open the doc and reread the brief.

 Why breaking it down is hard too